 Low-risk activities include:

 Bottom line: You can still find a way to celebrate Halloween this fall.
-Just be careful and follow preventive methods, including social distancing, wearing facemasks, and maintaining hand hygiene.
+Just be careful and follow preventive methods, including vaccination, facemasks, physical distancing, and hand hygiene.

 For more information on COVID-19, visit upmc.com/covid19.